 Rochelle will continue to improve her extensive list of educational qualifications, thereby contributing to the continued growth of the New Relationship Trust.

-Matt Cook-Contois is a member of the Misipawistik Cree Nation in Northern Manitoba.
-Matt graduated from the Asper School of Business in 2013 with a double major in Entrepreneurship and Human Resource Management.
-He joined the NRT team in 2015 and is in charge of overseeing the Direct Support Initiative, Scholarship Initiative, Young Entrepreneurship Symposium, and NRTF Golf Tournament.
+Marie Alaimo graduated from the University of Victoria in 2012, with a Major in Psychology.
+She joined the NRT team in 2018 and is in charge of overseeing the Direct Support Initiative, Scholarship Initiative, Young Entrepreneurship Symposium, and NRTF Golf Tournament.

 Veronica Creyke is a member of the Driftpile First Nation in Alberta.
 She was born and raised in Prince George.
 Veronica has worked in Aboriginal economic development for over 17 years.
 First with the Prince George Native Friendship Centre, then as the Office Manager and Business Development Officer with the Aboriginal Business Development Centre.
 During this time she held positions on various boards such as the Native Economic Development Advisory and Community Futures of Fraser Fort George.
 Veronica is also a FirstHost Leader in Customer Service Skills.